mjkoster/ODM-Examples/sdf.md

 The requirements for high level composition include the following:

-- The ability to represent products, standardized product types, and modular products while maintaing the atomicity of Objects.
+- The ability to represent products, standardized product types, and modular products while maintaining the atomicity of Objects.

 - The ability to compose a reusable definition block from objects, for example a single plug unit of an outlet strip with on/off control, energy monitor, and optional dimmer objects, while retaining the atomicity of the individual objects.